In 2005, I took a welding class that changed my life.

-You need a little bit of background to understand that: 7 years earlier my husband, our two boys and I had arrived in the US from the UK to live/work for a year.
+Seven years earlier my husband, our two boys and I had arrived in the US from the UK to live and work for a year.
 I stayed at home looking after the boys – a big difference from my normal daily life as a physician in the UK – but I really enjoyed it.
-Once we had taken the decision as a family to remain in the US, I immersed myself with volunteering in the local community and organizing at the boys’ elementary school.
-Still, I knew I needed another outlet for my personal growth.
+Once we had made the decision as a family to remain in the US, I immersed myself in volunteering in the local community and at the boys’ elementary school.
+Still, I knew I needed another outlet for my creativity.

 I am attracted to metal in particular.
-The juxtaposition of strength and malleability in one medium is fascinating to me.
-A decision to treat it one way can decide what can be created with it at a later stage – you need a concept based on knowledge plus a little bit of intuition, something that is familiar to me from my earlier medical career.
+The juxtaposition of strength and malleability in one medium is fascinating.
+A decision to treat it one way can determine what can be created with it at a later stage – you need a concept based on knowledge plus a little bit of intuition, something that is familiar to me from my earlier medical career.

 apprenticed with a blacksmith creating a foundation for my art.

-joined the non-profit artist community, Liberty Arts, which has artists working in a large variety of media and offers many opportunities to improve and learn new skills, which focused my approach to art.
+joined the non-profit artist community, Liberty Arts - which has artists working in a wide variety of media and offers many opportunities to improve and learn new skills - where I honed my approach to art.

-been featured in various Art Shows across North Carolina, including the Fearrington Folk Art Show & the Greenhill Gallery.
+been featured in various art shows across North Carolina, including the nationally-acclaimed Fearrington Folk Art Show & a featured exhibit at GreenHill Gallery.

 opened my own studio.